super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 - Lead to a lot of repeated work (*thrashing* [Posser99]);
 - Not be smart enough for solving crosswords ([Ginsberg90])

-> *Programmer* – A typical implementation implicitly pushes state on a stack when assigning
+> — A classic implementation implicitly pushes state on a stack when assigning variables using a
-> variables using a recursive call, to pop back to the previous state when a dead-end is
+> recursive call, to pop back to the previous state when a dead-end is encountered.
+Such an
-> encountered.
-Such an implementation is elegant but lacks flexibility because it does not allow
+> implementation is elegant but is a bit rigid because it does not allow to (easily) change the
-> to (easily) change the search order later.
-It couples variable selection with backtrack
+> search order later.
+It couples the way we move forward with the way we move backwards.
-> strategies, forward move and backward move.

 ##### Backmark

-An improved version of the simple backtrack that stores some information to avoid repeating the same work.
-[Gaschnig79] and [Posser99].
+An improved version of the simple backtrack that stores some information to avoid repeating the same work, proposed by [Gaschnig79].

 ##### Backjump

-Backjump is a backtrack to the real source of the dead-end, erasing assignments made in-between.
+Backjump ([Gaschnig79]) is a backtrack to the real source of the dead-end, erasing assignments made in-between.
 In the context of crossword problem, it can be implemented by backtracking to a slot crossing the unassignable slot according to [Ginsberg90].

-> *Programmer* – [Ginsberg90] suggests an improved variant called "smart backjump" that
+> — [Ginsberg90] suggests an improved variant called "smart backjump" that identifies the
-> identifies the problematic letters of the word of the backtracked slot and avoid them when
+> problematic letters of the word of the backtracked slot and avoid them when choosing a new word.
+I
-> choosing a new word.
-I do not see clearly how it is supposed to be done.
+> do not see clearly how it is supposed to be done.

 ##### Dynamic Backtrack

 A kind of backjump which does not erase the values set for the variables jumped over.
 Relies on an elimination memory for each variable.
-Allows to effectively reorder search.
+Effectively changes search order.

-> *Programmer* – Honestly it feels a bit magical.
-I'm not fully confident
+> — Honestly it feels a bit magical.
+I am not confident at all that `croiseur-solver-ginsberg`
-> that `croiseur-solver-ginsberg` has a 100% correct implementation.
-But it seems to work.
+> implementation is correct.

 ##### Example